-The possibility that our educational systems are not properly preparing our children became evident during a parent – teacher meeting whereby I raised concerns that my older child seemed to have very few frameworks when writing.
-He rarely applied capital letters, sentences could amble on for half a page and commas would be thrown in haphazardly with an almost artistic intention.
+The possibility that our educational systems are not properly preparing our children became evident during a parent-teacher meeting whereby I raised concerns that my older child seemed to have very few frameworks when writing.
+He rarely applied capital letters, sentences could ramble on for half a page and commas would be thrown in haphazardly with an almost artistic intention.
 Not only did his teacher seem surprised when I asked how we might further support him at home to ensure he acquired his written skills but she then proceeded to tell me that if we thought these skills were important that she’d focus more time on him.
-Had I been discussing my 6 year old child, then this conversation might have been appropriate as content is of the essence and formal written skills come later – but I wasn’t.
+Had I been discussing my 6-year-old child, then this conversation might have been appropriate as content is of the essence and formal written skills come later – but I wasn’t.
 My child is a year off entering senior school.

 I don’t believe that the relaxed attitude of this particular teacher is typical of all teachers but it gave me the momentum to discuss it further with other educational professionals.
 One individual that I spoke to said that she didn’t put too much emphasis on written skills as this puts children with challenges such as dyslexia at a disadvantage.
 This shocked me.
 Was the individual expectation of this particular teacher that our written English standards should be obliterated to accommodate children who have a natural reason for struggling with them?
 I feel absolutely not.